Tag Archives: Graph Theory

 Topic 4 – Introduction to Data Structures and Algorithms

-Why do I need to learn algorithms and data structures?
+Why do I need to learn data structures and algorithms?

-Moreover, learning algorithms and data structures will help you practice algorithmic thinking and problem-solving skill which are essential requirements for any software developer.
+Additionally, learning algorithms and data structures will help you develop algorithmic thinking and problem-solving skills, which are essential for any software developer.

 What can I do after finishing learning algorithms and data structures?

-Given a problem, you will be able to choose appropriate data structures for representing concepts in a computer.
+Given a problem, you’ll be able to choose the appropriate data structures to represent concepts in a computer.

 That sounds useful!
 How can I learn algorithms and data structures?

-Please read this Jay Wengrow (2017).
+Please read this Jay Wengrow (2020).
 A Common-Sense Guide to Data Structures and Algorithms.
 Pragmatic Bookshelf first.

-After that please read this Richard J. Trudeau (1994).
-Introduction to Graph Theory book to learn about graph theory.
+After that please read this Richard J. Trudeau (1993).
+Introduction to Graph Theory.
+Dover Publications book to learn about graph theory.

 After that please read this Thomas H. Cormen et al. (2022).
 Introduction to Algorithms.
-The MIT Press. book to learn in depth about algorithms and data structures.
+The MIT Press book to learn in depth about algorithms and data structures.

-– this MIT 6.006 – Introduction to Algorithms, Fall 2011 course (Lecture Notes), then watch
+Alternatively, please audit this MIT 6.006 – Introduction to Algorithms, Fall 2011 course (Lecture Notes).

-– this MIT 6.046J – Design and Analysis of Algorithms, Spring 2015 course (Lecture Notes).
+After that, if you are interested in delving deeper into data structures and algorithms, you can audit this MIT 6.046J – Design and Analysis of Algorithms, Spring 2015 course (Lecture Notes).

 Terminology Review: